satellite-image-deep-learning/techniques/README.md

 ## Open source annotation tools
 * [awesome-data-labeling](https://github.com/heartexlabs/awesome-data-labeling) -> long list of annotation tools
 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery. [labelImg_OBB](https://github.com/heshameraqi/labelImg_OBB) is another fork supporting orinted bounding boxes (OBB)
-* [Labelme](https://github.com/wkentaro/labelme) is a simple dektop app for polygonal annotation, but note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
+* [Labelme](https://github.com/wkentaro/labelme) is a very popular & simple dektop app for polygonal annotation suitable for object detection and semantic segmentation.
+Note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
 * [Label Studio](https://labelstud.io/) is a multi-type data labeling and annotation tool with standardized output format, syncing to buckets, and supports importing pre-annotations (create with a model).
 Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
 * [CVAT](https://github.com/openvinotoolkit/cvat) suports object detection, segmentation and classification via a local web app.
 There is an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 Checkout [CVAT images validator](https://github.com/developmentseed/cvat-images-validator)
 * [VoTT](https://github.com/Microsoft/VoTT) -> an electron app for building end to end Object Detection Models from Images and Videos, by Microsoft